 Congratulations, Bev, and please email me your snail mail digits at vivianswift at yahoo, before our next get-together next Friday.

-Marrakech in five words: Not My Cup of Tea.
+Marrakech in five words: Not Everyone’s Cup of Tea.

 I had some trepidations about going to Morocco, alone, having had some previous experience traveling in African and Moslem countries which, being female and an animal lover, did not bode well for this trip.
 So that’s why I only gave myself 48 hours in Marrakech.
 It was more than enough.

 I had previously arranged to be picked up at the airport (by the way, GORGEOUS airport!!) by the riad, the traditional-style Moroccan villa where I’d be staying, in the kasbah of Marrakech (meaning that I stayed within the walls of the old city):

 Well, as you can see, some of the alleys are too narrow for vehicular traffic so we parked the SUV and walked about three blocks to the doorstep.
 The only luggage I had was a shoulder bag packed with my iPad and extra undies.
 Marrakech Travel Tip No. 1: No matter how crappy the place looks on the outside, it could be AMAZING on the inside: